kristinemlarson/gnssrefl/README.md

 While the refraction correction is not very important for some applications (snow, soil moisture), using it sometimes and not using it other times IS NOT GOOD.
 You will see a bias in time series when you switched.
 This bug is fixed as of version 1.4.1
 I will be removing all versions (1.3.16 up to 1.4.1) from pypi that have this bug.
-If you were using the newarcs option, you need to rerun gnssir and any downstream codes (subdaily, daily_avg etc).
+If you were using the newarcs option in the last month, you need to rerun gnssir and any downstream codes (subdaily, daily_avg etc).
 This bug has no impact on the data translation codes (rinex2snr, nmea2snr).

+How do you find out which version are you running?
+Type <code>pip list | grep gnssrefl</code>

 Our documentation is available [here.](https://gnssrefl.readthedocs.io/en/latest/)